reazen/relude-parse/README.md

   count =>
     if (count >= 5) {
       // P.fail is a parser that always fails with the given message
-      // just like P.pure always succeeds with the given value
+      // just like P.pure always succeeds with the given value.
-      // Using >>= and fail is a common way to inject validations P.fail("The count cannot be >= 5");
+      // Using >>= and fail is a common way to inject validations and raise errors.
+      P.fail("The count cannot be >= 5");
     } else {
       // Now that we have a valid count, carry on